Missouri lawmakers advance bill allowing concealed carry in churches, bars, colleges

-KANSAS CITY, Mo. — Missouri lawmakers advanced a bill Wednesday, which would allow concealed carry in churches, daycares and bars, among other locations.
+KANSAS CITY, Mo. — Missouri lawmakers advanced a bill Wednesday, that would allow concealed carry in churches, daycares and bars, among other locations.

 House Bill 1936 extends the list of places where gun owners can carry a concealed weapon — whether they have a permit or not.